Storeware-Apps/storeware-polaris/GIT_TOWN.md

 # This automatically:
 # 1. Creates the branch from main
-# 2. Pushes it to origin
+# 2. Sets up tracking (branch is NOT automatically pushed)
-# 3. Sets up tracking
+# 3. Establishes parent-child relationship
-# 4. Establishes parent-child relationship
+# 4. You can manually push when ready: git push -u origin <branch-name>
 ```

 #### `git append <branch-name>`